OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 ![iOS App Folder Structure](http://bb-conservation.de/sven/iOS_project_folder.png)

 On a jailbroken device, you can recover the IPA for an installed iOS app using IPA Installer (see also [Testing Processes and Techniques](Document/0x05b-Testing-Process-and-Techniques-iOS.md)).
 Note that during mobile security assessments, developers will often provide you with the IPA directly.
-They could send you the actual file, or provide access to the development specific distribution platform they use e.g. [HockeyApp] or [Testflight].
+They could send you the actual file, or provide access to the development specific distribution platform they use e.g. HockeyApp<sup>[12]</sup> or Testflight<sup>[13]</sup>.

 #### App Structure on the iOS File System